 - New Spool of Braid Fishing Line

-- Install your fishing reel line spooler onto your rod approximately 20-30cm from reel as follows:
+- Install your fishing reel line spooler onto your rod approximately 20-30cm from the reel as follows:

 - Do a quick test of the tool on your rod to select the appropriate hole in the tool,